tlinkin/Ortho4XP/Scripts/README.md

 ## Troubleshooting

 ### "Config file not found"
-Ensure the path to your config file is correct.
-Use absolute paths if needed.
+The config path is resolved from where you run the command.
+Check that the path is correct relative to your current directory, or use an absolute path.

 ### "Missing utils directory"
-Run from the Ortho4XP root directory or ensure the `Utils/` directory exists.
+Ensure the Ortho4XP installation is complete and the `Utils/` directory exists at the repository root.

 ### Tiles stuck in "failed" state
 Use `--retry-failed` to reprocess failed tiles, or `--force` to start fresh.